IanD1013/rentiful/README.md

   - **seedData/**: Data for seeding the database
   - **seed.ts**: Script to populate the database with initial data

-## Deployment
+## 🚀 Deployment

+The application is deployed using various AWS services:
+- Frontend: Deployed on AWS Amplify
+- Backend: Deployed on AWS EC2 instance
+- Database: Deployed on Amazon RDS

-The application can be deployed to AWS EC2.
-See [EC2 Setup Instructions](server/aws-ec2-instructions.md) for detailed deployment steps.
+The deployed application can be accessed at [Rentiful](https://main.d1393igd452c5n.amplifyapp.com/).

+For detailed EC2 setup instructions, see [EC2 Setup Instructions](server/aws-ec2-instructions.md).